AidenKerr/20Q-Designer/README.md

 * As a user, I want to be able to load a question tree from file and continue editing.
 * As a user, I want to be able to play a game where I can think of an item, answer yes/no question, and have my item guessed for me.

-### Phase 4: Task 2

-I decided to implement a type hierarchy.
-I have an abstract GUI class that handles general GUI functionality, and I have EditorGUI, GameGUI, and SelectionGUI that all extend GUI.
-The abstract methods are createForms, initializeComponents, updateGUI, setConstraints, and initializeFields since these all have varying implementation.

-### Phase 4: Task 3

-The node class looks awkward with its 3 bi-directional self associations, as well as its 3 item lists.
-But I am really not sure of a better way to do this.

-EditorGUI and GameGUI both share associations to List and Node.
-I think I could have expanded the GUI hierarchy a bit, with a subclass of GUI that Editor and Game GUI would extend.
-This class would have the code that relates to dealing with nodes and item lists in the GUI.
-There are a few methods I would refactor too.
-Right now there are 3 methods in EditorGUI that deal with moving between nodes.
-A more general method could be made to replace these.
-Similarly, in GameGUI, there's a different function for when the node changes to a subnode vs when it jumps to a node during the backtracking process.
-I could see if there's a way to simplify this with a more generic method.